-Lights on the control panel will indicate which of the safety features has caused the engine to shut down.
+Displays on the control panel will indicate which of the safety features has caused the engine to shut down.
 Should any of the safety features cause the engine to shut down, the cause must be determined and corrected before putting the unit back into service.
-The engine will not restart until the key switch has been returned to the 'OFF' position for at least 10 seconds.